techsaws-studio/messagemoment/README.md

-# MessageMoment
+# MessageMoment – Your Message Only Lasts a Moment

-"The real meaning to personal!"
-Real-time communication chat web application.
+"MessageMoment is a secure, private, and temporary chat platform.
+Share conversations with trusted friends that disappear after the moment passes".
+A real-time communication chat web application.